yvonneyeh/algorithms/README.md

 Interviews are hard.

 Unfortunately, there are no shortcuts when it comes to learning algorithms and data structures.
 Grinding LeetCode isn't fun but for interviews, it's best to go BFS and not DFS — practice a wide array of problems rather than diving too deeply into one type of problem.
-Sometimes you get lucky during an interview and get a question that you've solved before, but usually you'll get a variation of a theme of a question you've seen before.
+Sometimes you get lucky in an interview and get a question that you've solved before, but usually you'll get a variation of a theme of a question you've seen before.
 Better to see and practice as many as possible!

 This repo contains a non-exhaustive list of concepts and data structures I practiced in preparation for technical interviews.